jvandertil/blog/src/blog/content/posts/2025-07-26_DynamicObjectCreationWithILEmit.md

 The first call to compile the delegate is expensive.
 Only use this approach when you'll create many instances over time, so the initial cost is amortized.
 {{< /notice >}}

-Here’s a factory that uses IL Emit for fast construction:
+Here’s a thread-safe factory using IL Emit:

 ```cs
 public class IdActivator